• Skip to primary navigation

 Did you know about Argentinian flan and Argentinian bread pudding?

-Have you ever tasted good chimichurri?
+Have you ever tasted good chimichurri sauce?

 Since visiting Argentina, and cooking with Mara, I have fallen deeply in love with Argentinian cuisine.
 I have many Argentinian recipes in my archives.
 I dream about going back, and visiting the Iguazu Waterfalls.
 Exploring other areas except Buenos Aires and Mar del Plata.
 Discovering more of the rich history of Argentinian Jews, and Argentinian Jewish cuisine.